kikuomax/learn-aws-lambda/README.md

 aws lambda update-function-configuration --function-name comprehend-s3 --handler lambda_function_3.lambda_handler
 ```

-My Lambda function is running in the Tokyo region and any [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) client is associated with that region by default, but unfortunately it does not host Amazon Comprehend as of January 4, 2019.
+My Lambda function is running in the Tokyo region and any [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) client is associated with that region by default, but unfortunately the Tokyo region does not host Amazon Comprehend as of January 4, 2019.
 So I configured my Amazon Comprehend client with the Ohio region; i.e., `us-east-2`.
-The region does not matter as long as it supports Amazon Comprehend.
+Anyway, the region does not matter as long as it supports Amazon Comprehend.

 ```python
 COMPREHEND_REGION = 'us-east-2'